Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 boy-hiking

 However, my children are hikers and do very well on The Chief as it is a shorter hike (around 3 hours) and the best part is that there are people cheering them along the way.
 It’s really uplifting to them when complete strangers say “Good job, buddy!” or “You go, girl!” on the trail.
 Hiking The Chief First Peak with kids adds a layer of challenge, but if your kids are ready, The Chief is simply spectacular.
-That said, The Chief is not the place to take your kids for their first-ever hike: start small and work up to the big ones.
+That said, The Chief hike is not the place to take your kids for their first-ever hike: start small and work up to the big ones.
 Hiking with kids pays off in quality family time and a boost to your child’s self-confidence.
 For more tips and tricks for hiking with kids, check out our Hiking with Kids Guide.

 Should Kids do all Three Peaks on The Chief Hike?